 The five-year-old Laotian kid and his friends sort through large amounts of unsegregated trash nearly every day in search of higher quality plastics and metals for recycling.
 Not all plastics are created equal, and styrofoam sits at the bottom of the value chain.
 It cannot be recycled, so there’s no incentive to pick it up.

 From where I am, the bird’s eye view of the Laotian city of Luang Prabang, with the muddy brown Mekong river snaking around in a tight embrace, is interrupted by this picture of kids scavenging through unsightly heaps of plastic trash scattered along the hillside.

 This paints a classic contrast of sorts as Luang Prabang is a UNESCO World Heritage Site, lauded in part for its cleanliness, and just a few kilometers away from the city, you see litter dotting the rural and urban landscape.
 This is the staple view of every town, village, valley, and road in Laos.

-I was on a three-month solo motorcycle ride on a Royal Enfield Bullet 500 across five countries – Myanmar – Laos – Thailand – Cambodia and Nepal – to challenge the everyday use of single-use plastic through a recreational activity called Plogging – a mix of jogging and picking up trash.
+I was on a three-month solo bike ride across five countries – Myanmar – Laos – Thailand – Cambodia and Nepal – to challenge the everyday use of single-use plastic through a recreational activity called Plogging – a mix of jogging and picking up trash.
 An import from Sweden, Plogging is a combination of two Swedish words – ‘plocka upp’, which means to pick up.
 It snowballed into a global fitness and environmental movement in 2018, with many individuals establishing their own local chapters across Europe and Asia.